scylladb/scylla-rust-driver/README.md

 We invite you to discuss any issues and ask questions on the [ScyllaDB Forum] and the `#rust-driver` channel on [ScyllaDB Slack].

+## Version support

+The driver is considered production ready, hence its version is not 0.x.
+We do however acknowledge that the API will surely need some breaking changes in the future, which means it is not our goal to stay on 1.x forever - we will release new major version in the future.

+The API stability guarantee we provide is that we won't release new major versions very often.
+In case of 2.0, it won't be released earlier than 9 months after release 1.0.
+For further major versions this duration may be increased.

+After new major version is released, the previous major version will still receive bugfixes for some time (exact time is yet to be determined), but new features will only be developed for the latest major version.

 ## Supported Rust Versions

 Our driver's minimum supported Rust version (MSRV) is 1.70.0.